Vertexwahn/FlatlandRT/README.md

 ## Description

 FlatlandRT is a 2D ray tracer visualization tool.
-The following pictures were created using Flatland:
+The following pictures were created using FlatlandRT:

 From left to right: Refraction, ambient occlusion and reflection: